 The workplace is one of the few places that anyone ever expects to get injured or harmed – unless you are working in a high-risk environment such as construction and mining.
-However, what you may not realize is that workplace accidents leading to serious injuries as well as illnesses caused by exposure to substances or the nature of the job are quite common in almost all sectors.
-Unfortunately, workers’ compensation disputes in Fort Lauderdale are also quite common.
-Florida Law requires that all employers with at least 4 employees provide workers’ compensation insurance for all their employees.
+However, what you may not realize is that workplace accidents leading to serious injuries as well as illnesses caused by exposure to substances or the nature of the job are quite common in almost all sectors, which is why Florida Law requires that all employers with at least 4 employees provide workers’ compensation insurance for all their employees.
 There is, however, an exception in the construction industry as all employers are required to carry this insurance regardless of the number of employees.

 Florida’s workers’ compensation is a system designed to provide financial support to employees injured while on the job.
 While this might be the case, there are instances when an employer or their insurance company may deny an employee’s claim or offer a less than favorable compensation offer.
 Our team of experts can help you with your workers’ compensation disputes in Fort Lauderdale, FL.